All Episodes

 Then let me ask you this question.

-When this investigation was ongoing in the Palm Beach uh prosecutor's office, and then ultimately with Alex Acosta and Jeffrey Epstein had retained these very high-powered and expensive lawyers who had a lot of influence in the federal government and in the local uh Palm Beach area as well.
+When this investigation was ongoing in the Palm Beach prosecutor's office and then ultimately with Alex Acosta and Jeffrey Epstein had retained these very high-powered and expensive lawyers who had a lot of influence in the federal government and in the local Palm Beach area as well, was there a time that he left the United States for a foreign country and remained there pending these negotiations?

-Okay, I I'll answer that.
+Okay, I'll answer that.

-I want to clarify though, because people are going to try to accuse me of having omitted this suspiciously.
+I want to clarify, though, because people are going to try to accuse me of having omitted this suspiciously.

-There was a 14-year-old girl who whose interaction with Epstein ended up prompting the initiation of the Palm Beach police investigation.
+There was a 14-year-old girl whose interaction with Epstein ended up prompting the initiation of the Palm Beach police investigation.

 I don't condone in any way having a 14-year-old present for even something that could potentially become sexualized if you're a man in your 50s, right?